Voultapher/sort-research-rs/writeup/driftsort_introduction/text.md

   Range (min … max):    6.575 s …  6.751 s    5 runs
 ```

 The primary reported time is the wall clock, how much time it took overall.
-The User time represents the elapsed time across all used threads, and the System time represents the time spent in the kernel. driftsort carefully splits its implementation into multiple modules, mostly avoiding run-time penalities for intra-module-only LTO builds.
+The User time represents the elapsed time across all used threads, and the System time represents the time spent in the kernel. driftsort carefully splits its implementation into multiple modules, mostly avoiding run-time penalties for intra-module-only LTO builds.
 This allows rustc to parallelize and make use of multi-threading capabilities.
 In contrast the current `slice::sort` is contained in a single module, and subsequently spends nearly all its time on the same thread, making poor use of multi-threading capabilities. glidesort is also split across multiple modules, but in part due to its significantly larger size and a general lack of compile-time optimization focus, is an order of magnitude more expensive to compile.

 Result: If the system has multi-threading capabilities and time available during compilation, compiling driftsort is faster than the current `slice::sort` for debug builds and on par for release builds.
 If not, the time spent is significantly longer.